Battle of Henderson's Hill: Operations

 Porter's gunboat fleet entered the mouth of the Red River on March 12, 1864, and landed A. J. Smith's corps at Simmesport, Louisiana, the following day.
 Walker's division, which was covering the area between Simmesport and Opelousas, immediately withdrew behind Bayou Boeuf where it could defend Alexandria.
-On March 14, in the Battle of Fort De Russy, A. J. Smith's troops assaulted and captured the fort.
+On March 14, in the Battle of Fort DeRussy, A. J. Smith's troops assaulted and captured the fort.
 For a cost of 34 Union casualties, 260 Confederate prisoners, 8 heavy cannon, and 2 field guns fell into Federal hands.
 At the same time, Porter's fleet broke through obstructions in the river and steamed upstream, reaching Alexandria on March 15.
 The next day, Alexandria was occupied by Kilby Smith's division which disembarked from river transports.
 Taylor withdrew Walker's division and recalled Mouton's division from north of the Red River.
 A. J. Smith followed and his forces were established in Alexandria by March 18.

 On March 18, Taylor concentrated the divisions of Walker and Mouton at Carroll Jones' plantation which was located 36 mi northwest of Alexandria.
 Taylor's force numbered 5,300 infantry, 500 cavalry, and 300 artillery.
 Meanwhile, Banks missed the March 17 date for the rendezvous with A. J. Smith.
 Banks' tardy column, which was commanded by Franklin, moved north along Bayou Teche via Opelousas, and was delayed by bad weather.
 Lee's cavalry division reached Alexandria on March 19, but Franklin's infantry and artillery did not arrive until March 25–26.
 However, the water level in the Red River was still too low, and it would not be until April 3 that Porter's 13 gunboats and 30 river transports were able to get upstream past the rapids at Alexandria.